kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/kubernetes.md

     - `Secret.Data["token"]` : `Required`.
 Specifies the serviceaccount token.

 - The specified secret annotation can have the following key:
     - `Secret.Annotations["kubevault.com/auth-path"]` : `Optional`.
-Specifies the path where kubernetes auth is enabled in Vault.
-If kubernetes auth is enabled in different path (not `kubernetes`), then you have to specify it.
+Specifies the path where Kubernetes auth is enabled in Vault.
+If Kubernetes auth is enabled in different path (not `kubernetes`), then you have to specify it.

 - The type of the specified token secret must be `kubernetes.io/service-account-token`.